 Adrafinil is a synthetic nootropic supplement that acts as a central nervous system stimulant, preventing fatigue and increasing energy and wakefulness.
-But adrafinil does more than just fight sleepiness; it has also been shown to enhance mood, motivation, and reaction time, and its potential cognitive benefits include improved memory, heightened focus over longer periods, and even increased learning capacity.
+But adrafinil does more than just fighting sleepiness; it has also been shown to enhance mood, motivation, and reaction time, and its potential cognitive benefits include improved memory, heightened focus over longer periods, and even increased learning capacity.

 Discovered in the 1970s by French pharmaceutical company Lafon Laboratories, adrafinil was marketed in Europe under the brand name Olmifon.
 Following its introduction in 1986, it was prescribed throughout Europe, mainly as a treatment for narcolepsy and other sleep disorders that cause excessive daytime sleepiness.